xp44mm/Notebook/F#/Programming with Objects.md

 ### Using Common Object Interface Types from the .NET Libraries

 Like other constructs discussed in this chapter, object interface types are often encountered when using .NET libraries.
-Some object interface types such as IEnumerable<'T> (called seq<'T> in F# coding) are also used throughout F# programming.
+Some object interface types such as `IEnumerable<'T>` (called `seq<'T>` in F# coding) are also used throughout F# programming.
 It’s a .NET convention to prefix the name of all object interface types with I. However, using object interface types is very common in F# object programming, and this convention doesn’t have to be followed.

-Here’s the essence of the definition of the System.Collections.Generic.IEnumerable<'T> type and the related type IEnumerator using F# notation:
+Here’s the essence of the definition of the `System.Collections.Generic.IEnumerable<'T>` type and the related type `IEnumerator` using F# notation:

 ```F#
 type IEnumerator<'T> =
     abstract Current : 'T
     abstract MoveNext : unit -> bool

 type IEnumerable<'T> =
     abstract GetEnumerator : unit -> IEnumerator<'T>
 ```

-The IEnumerable<'T> type is implemented by most concrete collection types.
-It can also be implemented by a sequence expression or by calling a library function such as Seq.unfold, which in turn uses an object expression as part of its implementation.
+The `IEnumerable<'T>` type is implemented by most concrete collection types.
+It can also be implemented by a sequence expression or by calling a library function such as `Seq.unfold`, which in turn uses an object expression as part of its implementation.

 ---

 #### Note

-the `IEnumerator<'T>` and `IEnumerable<'T>` interfaces are defined in a library component that is implemented using another .net language. this section uses the corresponding F# syntax. in reality, IEnumerator<'T> also inherits from the nongeneric interfaces System.Collections.IEnumerator and System.IDisposable, and IEnumerable<'T> also inherits from the nongeneric interface System.
-Collections.IEnumerable.
+the `IEnumerator<'T>` and `IEnumerable<'T>` interfaces are defined in a library component that is implemented using another .net language. this section uses the corresponding F# syntax. in reality, `IEnumerator<'T>` also inherits from the nongeneric interfaces `System.Collections.IEnumerator` and `System.IDisposable`, and `IEnumerable<'T>` also inherits from the nongeneric interface `System.Collections.IEnumerable`.
 For clarity, we’ve ignored this. see the F# library documentation for full example implementations of these types.

 ---